-- a) left or transited through mainland China in the last 14 days, they must isolate themselves for 14 days from the date of leaving mainland China; - b) left or transited through Iran on or after 1 March, they must isolate themselves for 14 days after leaving Iran; - c) left or transited through the Republic of Korea, on or after 5 March, they must isolate themselves for 14 days after leaving the Republic of Korea; - d) been informed by public health authorities that they have been in close contact with a confirmed case of coronavirus, they must isolate themselves for 14 days after the date of last contact with the confirmed case.
+- a) left or transited through mainland China in the last 14 days, they must isolate themselves for 14 days from the date of leaving mainland China; - b) left or transited through Iran on or after 1 March, they must isolate themselves for 14 days after leaving Iran; - c) left or transited through the Republic of Korea, on or after 5 March, they must isolate themselves for 14 days after leaving the Republic of Korea; - d) left or transited through Italy, on or after 11 March, they must isolate themselves for 14 days after leaving Italy.
+People who left or transited through Italy prior to 11 March, should monitor symptoms and seek medical attention should they feel unwell; and - e) been informed by public health authorities that they have been in close contact with a confirmed case of coronavirus, they must isolate themselves for 14 days after the date of last contact with the confirmed case.